abhinav-53/Student-Exam-Score-Prediction/README.md

-🎓 Student Exam Score Predictor
+🎓 Student Exam Score Predictor:

 This project is a machine learning web application built using Python and Streamlit that predicts a student's final exam score (G3) based on key academic and behavioral features such as:

 Study time